Th0dium/DGlider/README.md

 1. Clone this repository.
 2. Install AHK
-3. Run `gestures v1.ahk` to activate the gesture engine.
+3. Run `GesturesV1.ahk` to activate the gesture engine.
 4. Press one of the defined hotkeys (e.g., Ctrl + Alt + 1), move the mouse in a direction, and trigger the assigned action.

 The GUI component is still under development and will be added in future commits.